v-karunakars/hadoop-migration/installation/4_spark_installation.md

-#    Steps for installing SPARK
+#    Steps for installing Spark

 1. Navigate to your individual user.[ hdoop ]

     ```
     su - hdoop